sawickiap/ShaderCrashingAssert/README.md

 The library creates a small UAV buffer, a raw UAV descriptor for it, declares a `RWByteAddressBuffer` resource in shader code, and performs a `Store()` to it in the main assert macro.
 The buffer and its heap is released soon after creation, so the descriptor points to an incorrect address, which triggers the page fault.

-The need to use a UAV resouce is an inconvenience, but it is necessary because shaders don't have a free-form pointers to be able to just reach out to some address.
+The need to use a UAV resource is an inconvenience, but it is necessary because shaders don't have a free-form pointers to be able to just reach out to some address.

 D3D Debug Layer doesn't report this logic as an error because it doesn't track the content of the descriptors.
 GPU-based validation may be able to find it - I didn't check.